mess-nlesc/mess-model/docs/netlogoHPC/README.md

-## Introduction
+## Motivation
-This document describes how to run a single Netlogo model on HPC using Apptainer container.
-We use the [Netlogo installation file](https://ccl.northwestern.edu/netlogo/6.3.0/NetLogo-6.3.0-64.tgz) as a base for our Apptainer container.
-The Apptainer container is then used to run the model in headless mode on HPC.
-The output is saved in a csv file.
+Imagine you have a Netlogo model that you want to run on a High-Performance Computing (HPC) system.
+You have access to the HPC system via SSH, but you do not have the necessary permissions to install Netlogo on the system or you do not know how.
+Also you want to run the model without Graphical User Interface (GUI) because it avoids overhead and makes your model run faster.

 ## Requirements
 - Apptainer (https://apptainer.org/)
+- a Linux system with sudo rights
+- BASH shell
+- access to a HPC system via SSH

 ## Purpose
-This document describes how to run a single Netlogo model on HPC using Apptainer container.
-We use the [Netlogo installation file](https://ccl.northwestern.edu/netlogo/6.3.0/NetLogo-6.3.0-64.tgz) as a base for our Apptainer container.
-The Apptainer container is then used to run the model in headless mode on HPC.
-The output is saved in a csv file.
+The purpose of this document is to demostrate how to run a single Netlogo model on HPC using Apptainer container.
+We use the [Netlogo installation file](https://ccl.northwestern.edu/netlogo/6.3.0/NetLogo-6.3.0-64.tgz) as a base for the container.
+Apptainer container allows to package model and dependencies (i.e. Netlogo) in a single image that can be run uniformly across different systems with different environments and it is particularly suitable for HPC.
+The container is then used to run the model in headless mode.
+The headless mode is a mode in which the NetLogo model is run without the graphical user interface.
+The model output is saved in a csv file.

 ## Build a container
 Build a singularity container from the singularity definition file.
 A Linux system with sudo rights is needed.